-- Off-campus agencies can advertise for positions using online resources through UNI Career Services.
-For more information on posting a position, click here.
+- Off-campus agencies can advertise for positions using online resources through UNI Career Services: How to Post a Job (PDF).

-- Staff in the Office of Financial Aid & Scholarships can determine which student applicants qualify for Federal Work-Study.
-For instructions, please click here.
+- Staff in the Office of Financial Aid & Scholarships can determine which student applicants qualify for Federal Work-Study: Community Service Learning Request (Word document).

 - The agency interviews students and selects student(s) for the position.